scottcarr/scottcarr.github.com/_posts/2012-8-9-work-like-woody-allen.md

 layout: post
 published: true
 title: Work like Woody Allen
-summary: How do you a great movie?
+summary: How do you make a great movie?
 Try 60 times.
 ---

 Woody Allen has credits in something like 50 or 60 movies.
 In *Woody Allen: A